Noralogix/genesys-cloud-repo361/README.md

 2. Go to settings page and generate client secret.
 Store it in a safe place.
 Next time secret will be hidden.
 3. Run Raw Data files API based on client credentials.

-> **Note:** Repo361 is not storing api client secrets.
-For security purposes it just gives possibilities to create, update or delete secrets.
+> **For security purposes:** Repo361 is not storing api client secrets, it just gives possibilities to create, update or delete secrets.
+Raw data files urls accessible for 1 hour.

 Make post request with client credentials to generate auth token
 ```http